The SAMA Hall of Fame

 Combined Athlete/Administrator Nominees

-Where a nominee to the Hall of Fame has achieved significant athletic performances and made outstanding administrative contributions, the athlete may be nominated in the Athlete/Administrator category.
+Where a nominee to the Hall of Fame has achieved significant athletic performances and made outstanding administrative contributions the citation on the presented certificate will acknowledge this.

 This is an essential criterion for acceptance into the Hall of Fame, and individuals nominated for either athlete or administrator membership must have conducted themselves throughout their sporting career in a manner that brings credit to themselves and Masters athletics.